-- Exercising targeted enforcement coupled with the provision of services to help offenders comply.
+- Exercising targeted enforcement coupled with the provision of services to help persons convicted of a crime comply.

 - Directly engaging law enforcement and the affected community.

-- "Retailing" enhanced enforcement to offenders in the same manner as Ceasefire and SACSI; i.e., a highly coordinated, face-to-face confrontation with offenders.
+- "Retailing" enhanced enforcement to persons convicted of a crime in the same manner as Ceasefire and SACSI; i.e., a highly coordinated, face-to-face confrontation with persons convicted of a crime.
 (See Gun Violence Prevention Programs and Tactics That Reduce Gun Violence.)